m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 ## Analyzing the frequency of the word "upon" using Pivot Tables

-Hamilton and Madison both claimed to have written essays 49 to 57, 62, and 63 **without collaborating with the other.**
+Hamilton and Madison both claimed to have written essays 49 to 57, 62, and 63
+**without collaborating with the other.**
+Therefore, for each "MADISON or HAMILTON" essay, we will assume the author is either Madison or Hamilton, and **not Madison with Hamilton.**

 <br>